 Tribal Education: Literacy and educational levels: educational programmes: formal, non-formal and vocational; problems in the promotion of tribal education and female education.
 House and Health: housing condition and housing programmes; health, sickness and disease - drinking water, ethno-medicine and modern medical systems; roads and communications -status and issues.
 Impact of industrializations and urbanization.
 Displacement of tribals as a result of land acquisition for projects and their rehabilitation.
 Contributions of Anthropology in Tribal Development.
 Anthropological Approaches of Tribal Development.
 IV Tribal's Contributions on Freedom Movement; Religious movement; Political movements.
 History of tribal movement in India with special reference to Chhattisgarh.
-Basic issues in transition: Loss of languages and traditions, identity and problems of integration Planning and Dayslopment: Scheduled Tribes in Five Year IV Planning and Development: Scheduled Tribes in Five Year Plans; Tribal development through SMPT Blocks, TD Blocks and Tribals Sub-plans; Voluntary efforts and role of tribal leadership.
-Resources-rich regions and resources- depleted regions.
+IV Basic issues in transition: Loss of languages and traditions, identity and problems of integration Planning and Development: Scheduled Tribes in Five Year Plans; Tribal development through SMPT Blocks, TD Blocks and Tribals Sub-plans; Voluntary efforts and role of tribal leadership.
+Resources-rich regions and resources-depleted regions.
 Poverty alleviation programmes.
 Dispersed tribals.
 Primitive groups.
 Oceanic communities.